Customer case

 Discover how Interaxo supports your construction project

-Are you curious about how Interaxo works?
-Or what it can do for your specific project?
-Just fill out the form or give us a call at +47 22 50 34 99.
-We’d be happy to tell your more about our solutions, answer any questions you might have, and set up a non-binding product demonstration.
+Fill out the form or call our advisors at +47 22 50 34 99.
+We would be happy to tell you more about our solutions and services, answer any questions you may have, and set up a non-binding demonstration of our solution.